Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Introduction

-In this paper there are three types of new functionals that arise from other parts of the Oseledets splitting ($+/-/0$ denoting unstable/stable/central resp.) associated to Lyapunov exponents (see Section \ref{sec;inv-distpag}).
-Their construction is based on the use of new correction operators $\mathfrak{h}_{-j,i}$, $\mathfrak{h}^*_j$, $\mathfrak{h}_{0}$ and their higher-order derivatives.
-The new correction operators allow us to correct $\varphi_f$ by piecewise constant functions, not only related to unstable vectors as before, but also by central and stable vectors.
-The construction of these three new types of correction operators is the most important technical novelty of the article, which allows defining the counterparts of Forni's invariant distribution for flows with saddle loops.
-Together with the previously defined local invariant distributions $\mathfrak{C}^k_{\sigma,l}$ and $\mathfrak{d}^k_{\sigma,j}$ they give a complete and optimal knowledge of the regularity of solutions in H\"older scale.
+In this paper, there are three types of new functionals that arise from other parts of the Oseledets splitting ($+/-/0$ denoting unstable/stable/central, {respectively}) associated with Lyapunov exponents (see Section \ref{sec;inv-distpag}).
+Their construction is based on using new correction operators $\mathfrak{h}_{-j,i}$, $\mathfrak{h}^*_j$, $\mathfrak{h}_{0}$ and their higher-order derivatives.
+The new correction operators allow us to correct $\varphi_f$ by piecewise constant functions, not only related to unstable vectors as before, but also {to} central and stable vectors.
+The construction of these three new types of correction operators is the most important technical novelty of the article, which allows {for} defining the counterparts of Forni's invariant {distributions} for flows with saddle loops.
+Together with the previously defined local invariant distributions $\mathfrak{C}^k_{\sigma,l}$ and $\mathfrak{d}^k_{\sigma,j}$, they provide complete and optimal knowledge of the regularity of solutions on the H\"older scale.
 This optimality of regularity seems to be the most important overall novelty of the article.